davidlhayes/lucky-strike/README.md

 This project was launched from the official angular-seed app.
 I kept the organizational structure, which places each view with it's controller and testing file in the same directory.

 My intention was to use testing extensively.
-I'm new to it, so this is learning experience.
+While the framework was in place from angular-seed, I have thus far been unable to incorporate Jasmine tests into testing the angular controllers.
+I look forward to mastering this important skill.